SumoLogic/sumologic-documentation/docs/cse/rules/index.md

 ---
-slug: /cse/cse-schema
+slug: /cse/rules
-title: CSE Schema
+title: CSE Rules
-description: Learn about CSE Schema v3, schema attributes, and the Record processing pipeline.
 ---

+This guide has information about Cloud SIEM Enterprise (CSE) rules, including how to write rules, rules syntax, and CSE built-in rules.

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';